zkFold/user-docs/docs/other-zkapps/wallet-backend.md

 Sponsored transactions are a way for a third party to pay for the transaction fees of a user.
 The third party can be, for example, a wallet provider, a dApp, or a recipient of a payment.

 ### Multi-User Transactions
-Users of wallets based on the smart contract wallet backend can create multi-user transactions in a convenient asynchronous way where every user can sign their part of the transaction independently.
+Users of wallets based on the Smart Contract Wallet Backend can create multi-user transactions in a convenient asynchronous way where every user can sign their part of the transaction independently.

 ## APIs
 Smart Contract Wallet Backend provides two APIs: the standard CIP-30 Wallet API and the Symbolic Wallet API.